user154lt/MultiPickers/README.md

 ---

-  **The Multipicker library features a collection of easily implementable composable pickers.**
+  **Compose Multiplatform library that features a collection of easy to implement wheel pickers.**

   Current pickers: